Broadband, Connectivity, Cybersecurity, and E-Rate

 Focus on closing the education technology gap and “The Homework Gap” for students in rural and low-income communities.

-Additionally, COSSBA opposes the FCC’s proposal to place a budget cap on the Universal Service Fund and the E-Rate program.
+Additionally, COSSBA opposes the Federal Communications Commission’s (FCC) proposal to place a budget cap on the Universal Service Fund and the E-Rate program.

 Congressional Requests